-Police lost no time in registering an FIR and launching an investigation after Chief Minister Devendra Fadnavis’ personal secretary reported a bank fraud; the same police station had also rushed to solve a mobile theft case for the ex-CM’s staff as well
+Worli Police lost no time in registering FIR and launching probe after Devendra Fadnavis’ personal secy reported a bank fraud; same police station had rushed to solve mobile theft case for an ex-CM’s staff

 In yet another instance that shows how those working with powerful people are taken more seriously, the Worli police scrambled to register and detect a most ordinary case of bank fraud on Tuesday, in order to avoid the ire of the chief minister, whose personal secretary reported the crime.
 This is followed just four days after the same police station lodged a mobile theft case reported by a former CM’s domestic help.